yiisoft/error-handler/README.md

 $response = $errorCatcher->process($request, $handler);
 ```

-`Yiisoft\ErrorHandler\Middleware\ErrorCatcher` can be instantiated with [PSR-14](https://www.php-fig.org/psr/psr-15/) event dispatcher an optional dependency.
+`Yiisoft\ErrorHandler\Middleware\ErrorCatcher` can be instantiated with [PSR-14](https://www.php-fig.org/psr/psr-14/) event dispatcher as an optional dependency.
 In this case `\Yiisoft\ErrorHandler\Event\ApplicationError` will be dispatched when `ErrorCatcher` catches an error.

 ```php
 $errorCatcher = new ErrorCatcher($throwableResponseFactory, $eventDispatcher);
 ```

-### Using a Middleware for mapping certain exceptions to custom responses
+### Using a middleware for mapping certain exceptions to custom responses

 `Yiisoft\ErrorHandler\Middleware\ExceptionResponder` is a [PSR-15](https://www.php-fig.org/psr/psr-15/)
 middleware that maps certain exceptions to custom responses.